 I’ve noticed it’s the same for my children as I listen to their prayers.
 It’s human nature to fall into the habit of just saying a prayer and not really being aware of the words you are saying.
 On the other hand, The Maestro is a wonderful example of how to pray thoughtfully and I love to listen to his prayers because he truly communicates with our Father in Heaven.

-I’ve come up with a few things that I hope will begin to make my own prayers more meaningful and help me avoid the trap of mindless repetition.
+Here are a few things that I hope will begin to make my own prayers more meaningful and help me avoid the trap of mindless repetition.

 5 Ways to Make Your Prayers More Meaningful